toivoh/PatternDispatch.jl/README.md

 one can never be triggered with an argument of type `Int`.
 -->

-Repeated variables require each occurence to be the same to match:
+Repeated variables require each occurence to be the same (according to the `is` function) to match:

     @pattern egal(x, x) = true
     @pattern egal(x, y) = false